 Why many Swiss youth hostels are like boutique hotels

 The «Stiftung für Sozialtourismus» is the current owner of more than half of all youth hostels in Switzerland.
 In 1993, they started to define guidelines for the construction and maintenance of youth hostels.

 By involving experts from the fields of architecture, interior design, ecology, textile design or landscape architecture, the "Bauhandbuch 2005" was published.
 It is essentially a bible for youth hostel architecture, serving as the basis for the construction of any new youth hostel.

 For example, it defines that each room has an entrance zone with a cloakroom, as well as a bathroom.
-Or that every bed be equipped with a small reading light and a mobile phone holder.
-The current generation of youth hostels offers private accommodations and hotel level comforts.
+Or that every bed is equipped with a small reading light and a mobile phone holder.
+The current generation of youth hostels offers private accommodations and hotel-level comforts.

 Be it contemporary constructions or rehabilitated historic buildings, here are five youth hostels in Switzerland that will catch your attention:

 The Basel youth hostel is located close to the River Rhine on the edge of the St. Alban-Teich.
 This nearly 5km long commercial canal was built in the Middle Ages between Münchenstein and Basel.
 And the sounds of the small waterfall next to our room make us forget that we are in the middle of a city...

 The building was constructed in 1850/1851 as a silk ribbon factory, according to plans by Christoph Riggenbach.
 It was called the "Red Factory" ("Rote Fabrik") due to its color.

 With the end of ribbon production in 1956, the building lost its original function.
 Between 1978 and 1980, it was converted into a youth hostel.
 Due to the fire and construction codes, only the outer shell and the dye cellar, a vaulted hall with high windows to the canal, were preserved.